bryanjhsu/cpb_pigeon/app/components/TestData.md

 I also want a pizza with lots of crust.
 About 80% crust and 20% pizza.
 That's the kind of crusty za I like.

 # bot
-I'm building a medisum hand tossed pizza with pepperoni and an 80% crust pizza, the kind of za that you like.
+I'm building a medium hand tossed pizza with pepperoni and an 80% crust pizza, the kind of za that you like.

 Would you like any more toppings on your pizza?